Where to Stay in Palm Springs: Best Areas & Hotels

-The Chateau at Lake La Quinta has a delightfully romantic restaurant called Melange, with the best food in the valley and romantic tables overlooking the lake.
+The Chateau at Lake La Quinta has a delightfully romantic restaurant called Melange, with some of the best food in the valley and romantic tables overlooking the lake.
 At night, the other buildings around the lake (private luxury homes and villas) have lights, creating a beautiful outdoor dining scene.

 The Westin Rancho Mirage Golf Resort & Spa is another great place to stay for a romantic Palm Springs getaway, especially if you like to play golf.
 In Rancho Mirage, just outside Palm Springs, the large resort boasts lovely mountain views and a secluded location that couples will like.
 The Westin, which is consistently ranked as one of America's top 50 golf resorts by Golf Digest, offers clean and comfortable modern rooms and suites.